DmitriiR/DmitriiR.github.io/README.md

 ***
 ## Elementum

 Elementum is an action RPG game written in C++ within the Unreal Engine framework.
-As part of a Development team, Dmitrii designed and implemented game features with the specific focus on AI Behavior, Animation Systems, Effects, Gameplay and the complete experience of the game finale.
+As part of a Development team, I designed and implemented game features with the specific focus on AI Behavior, Animation Systems, Effects, Gameplay and the complete experience of the game finale.

 ![useful image]({{ site.url }}/assets/ElementumGameplay.png)